 Doctoral Dissertation Research Grant

-Grants of up to $2,500 are available to support dissertation research, such as domestic travel and expenses for fieldwork, postage, and photocopying.
+Grants are available to support dissertation research, such as domestic travel and expenses for fieldwork, postage, and photocopying.
 Application will be made available in July.

 Environmental Leadership Program

 The Environmental Leadership Program offers the Environmental Leadership Fellowships, as part of ELP's highly experiential and innovative national initiative that aims to build the leadership capacity of the environmental movement's most promising emerging professionals.
 Each year, a new class of 20-30 fellows is chosen to receive intensive training, institutional support, and mentoring for a three-year period.
 Fellows gain access to funding to pursue further skill training and develop new projects.
-Applicants must commit to participating in four retreats.
-ELP will provide $2,000 participation stipend, travel and accommodations for training retreats, as well as $1,000-$10,000 to support leadership-building activities and projects.
-Citizenship: US
+Citizenship: US INQUIRIES: 413/268-0035, email@example.com;